How to make your website accessible for the visually impaired

 Accessible websites contribute to digital inclusion

 A little while back, I started following Tjarda Struik’s profile on Instagram.
 Tjarda has a visual impairment and only sees 5%.
 This has never stopped her from fulfilling her dreams and ambitions.
-She is a mother, psychologist, speaker, vlogger, entrepreneur, and she is actively involved in politics.
+She is a mother, psychologist, speaker, vlogger, and entrepreneur, and she is actively involved in politics.
 In addition, she advocates for diversity and inclusion.

 On Instagram (all in Dutch) she gives her followers a glimpse into her daily life, and she shows how she deals with daily life situations.
 She also explains which steps we can make to make the world more inclusive.
 She first grabbed my attention when she shared a post on Instagram about how we, Instagrammers, should leverage alt descriptions to make our posts more accessible to people with visual impairments.

 As a blogger, I realized I should start to put more effort into using alt descriptions on my blog correctly, too!
-And this inspired me to dedicate a blog post to this topic so other bloggers can make their blogs more inclusive, as well!
+And this inspired me to dedicate a blog post to this topic so other beginning bloggers can make their blogs more inclusive, as well!

 I mean, what’s a website filled to the brim with blogging tips without a post explaining how to make your website accessible to everyone?